 The quality charter for noise reduction at Hyeres le Palyvestre aerodrome was signed in 2017 and renewed in 2018.
 This charter is the result of long cooperation driven by the Naval Air Base, in conjunction with Hyeres city hall, neighboring city halls, associations and committees of local interests, and Toulon Hyeres airport.
 Each of the participants contributed to the charter, which today confirms their desire to live together in the best possible conditions, taking into account the operational needs of the armed forces, the implementation of a commercial flight program and the respect for quality of the sound environment.

 Worldwide Environment Day

-World Environment Day is the United Nations' annual event for positive environmental action which takes place on June 5th.
+World Environment Day is the United Nations' annual event for positive environmental action.
 For this occasion, VINCI Airports sheds the light on the environment-focused initiatives, part of VINCI Airports’ comprehensive environmental policy: AirPact.
 AirPact introduces a global framework for sustainability, first time for an international airport operator.
-Thanks to specific objectives to be achieved by 2020, this policy establishes common standards and objectives at all airports throughout the VINCI Airports’ network while providing flexibility for individual approaches to implementation.
+Thanks to specific objectives to be achieved by 2030, this policy establishes common standards and objectives at all airports throughout the VINCI Airports’ network while providing flexibility for individual approaches to implementation.
 Key areas addressed through AirPact include reducing carbon emissions, optimizing use of energy and natural resources, protecting biodiversity and achieving ISO 14001 certification.
 A performance improvement program identifies seven areas to achieve these goals: energy and greenhouse gases, water consumption, waste management, noise, biodiversity, prevention and reduction of environmental impacts and implementation of an environmental management system.